 Honig has always practiced sustainable farming and currently employs several cutting-edge bio dynamic farming techniques – one of which is using sniffer dogs to find harmful bugs among the vines.
 Golden retrievers have a sense of smell many times more powerful than of a person and they are able to smell the scent given off by particular pests among the actual grape vines.

 Honig uses solar to power the winery, has a number of owl, bat and bird houses around the vineyards, maintains honeybee hives and uses drought resistant plants for landscaping.
 In addition, their wines are bottled in lighter weight glass saving both themselves and the customer needless costs.
+And they no longer use foil on their wine bottles.

 Honig offers a number of tasting experiences.
-Their Classic tasting, depending on the weather, is either held inside their elegantly furnished tasting room or outside under the small trees.
+Their Terrace tasting, depending on the weather, is either held inside their elegantly furnished tasting room or outside under the small trees.
 Because of all the trees and their somewhat hidden location this is an ideal spot for an intimate quiet tasting.
 The VIB room (Very Important Bees) is also within the main hospitality building – often used by club members.
 The reserve room is located upstairs in another building slightly to the rear of their primary tasting room.

 From the Reserve tasting room there are excellent views overlooking their vineyard to the west.
 The Reserve tasting is private per group and focuses on Honig’s single vineyard wines, all of which are produced in very small quantities – usually around 100 cases per wine.
 This tasting is paired with assorted cheeses and focuses to some extent on the educational component of growing grapes and making wine.
 Note the chandelier overhead; Michael saved this from his mother’s home when it was sold in San Francisco.